lakmalniranga/n1-frontend/README.md

 ## TODO

-- List transactions in a block
+- Add page to list transactions in a block